FailAcademy/learning/wdp-vancouver/_slides/week-05/04b-pong.md

 - Learn how to build SVGs from scratch
 - Practice OOP programming and logic in JavaScript
-- Build a "Pong" game using SVGs dynamically generated from ES2015 classes
+- Build a "Pong" game using SVGs dynamically generated from ES.next classes
 - Have some fun with this :)

 ---